mdc-git/ddev-sveltekit/README.md

 ## What does it do?

 1. Overwrite `.ddev/nginx_full/nginx-site.conf` to proxy requests to `http://localhost:5173` and pass the adjusted origin.
-2. Install a `src/hooks.server.js` to adjust the origin on outgoing cors requests
+2. Install a `src/hooks.server.js` to adjust the origin to `DDEV_PRIMARY_URL` on outgoing cors requests.
-3. Install a `.ddev/docker-compose.network.yaml` to add additional known hosts in the network
+3. Install a `.ddev/docker-compose.network.yaml` to add additional known hosts in the network.

 ## Sample Usage: